How to Grow Onion Microgreens and Leeks Too!

 The onions should look something like the ones below.

-If the tray looks like this, it should go back into the blackout.
+If the tray looks like this, it should return to the blackout.
 Place the lid, weight, and towel back over the tray and check on them in two more days.

 Step 8

-On the sixth day, remove the weight and lid and placed the tray under an LED light.
-The onions should look like those below, yellowish and for lack of a better term, squished.
+On the sixth day, remove the weight and lid and place the tray under an LED light.
+The onions should look like those below, yellowish and squished for lack of a better term.

-Since the tray has been under cover for a few days, you may notice a bit of white fungus (be sure it's not root hairs).
-If so, you can spray the tray with food grade hydrogen peroxide to kill the fungus.
-Don't use the peroxide in the brown bottle.
+Since the tray has been under the cover for a few days, you may notice a bit of white fungus (be sure it’s not root hair).
+If so, spray the tray with food grade hydrogen peroxide to kill the fungus.
+Don’t use the peroxide in the brown bottle.

 We use these lights: Barrina LED T5 integrated lights.
 They work great!